kedro-org/kedro-viz/CONTRIBUTING.md

     - A working user-journey, however small
     - A backward-compatible change that paves the way for future features implementations
     - A non-breaking refactoring of the code
+    - Note: to be considered complete, the branch must include tests (end to end or unit tests) for the newly introduced feature or fix
 - We embrace freedom to make exception when absolutely necessary.
 - We use a naming convention that helps us keep track of branches in a logical, consistent way.
 All branches should have the hyphen-separated convention of: `<type-of-change>/<short-description-of-change>` e.g. `feature/awesome-new-feature`.